WilkinGames/tower-defense-ue5/README.md

 #### `HealthBar_Widget`

-Enemy health bars which actually exist in the world but rotate to face the player camera for a stylistic feel (as opposed to using a stricly UI element).
+Enemy health bars which actually exist in the world but rotate to face the player camera for a stylistic feel (as opposed to using a strictly UI element).

 #### `ObjectIndicator`